puetzp/vec2checkd/doc/configuration.md

 ## General

-The default location of the configuration file  is `/etc/vec2checkd/config.yaml`.
+As was mentioned in the README each instance of vec2checkd by default reads its configuration file from `/etc/vec2checkd/conf.d/<instance_name>.yaml`.
 But another location can be provided via the `--config` flag.
 In the most general case nothing other than this file is required to get up and running.

 The overall structure of the configuration file is pretty simple: